dgroomes/mongodb-playground/incremental/README.md

     the incremental approach, but the distinction is what happened under the scenes: the incremental approach re-used the existing materialized view and incorporated the new raw input data incrementally!
 By contrast, the non-incremental script did a full re-computation of the averages data.
+* Now let's move on to executing a formal benchmark over the non-incremental vs. the incremental script.
+The first step is to clear the existing data:
+  * `doDropAll`
+* Benchmark the non-incremental script:
+  * `doBenchmarkAvg`
+* Clear the data again and then execute the incremental script:
+  * `doDropAll && doBenchmarkAvgInc`

 ## `commands.sh`